federicomazzalovo/mmorpg-3d-server/README.md

 ## TODO

 * Check for refactoring
-* Do "Iteration Three" chapter
+* Do "Iteration Four" chapter

 ## Notes
 * We decided that characters can heal other characters instead of just themselves
    * WONT DO - A Character can only Heal itself.
+* We asssume that a character can join one faction at a time

 ## Req